dariogarcia/dariogarcia.github.io/_posts/2022-09-25-better_images_ai.md

 * Fearsome (evil AI, Terminator)

-Given the recent rise of diffusion models, we can use AI to generate better images of AI ;) I made up a few prompts, and produced the following images, which are free to use (with attribution, pretty please).
+Given the recent rise of diffusion models, we can use AI to generate better images of AI ;) I made up a few prompts, and produced the following images, which are free to use under CC-BY license.
+Prompts for each category are included for your benefit.

 # Sphere AI